tcdd-thesis/tcdd-dev/README.md

 ### Training a Model

-If you trained a model using Ultralytics/YOLO training (locally, Colab, or Kaggle), copy the final weights into the model folder and provide a matching `labels.txt`.
+If you trained a model using Ultralytics/YOLO training (locally, Colab, or Kaggle), copy the final weights (`.pt` file) into the model folder. **Note:** YOLOv8 models have class names embedded in the `.pt` file, so no separate labels file is needed.

 ### Adding Model to Project